 What Causes Dark Circles To Form Under The Eyes?

 Dark eye circles may not affect your health in most cases, however, they are to be taken seriously as they are usually an indication of a lifestyle factor that needs changing.
 Whether you are getting too much or too little sleep, your dark eye circles are a clear sign that your sleep habits need to change.
 If you have a bad habit of rubbing your eyes, these dark circles are telling you to stop!
+For those looking for ways to improve their appearance, consulting a cosmetic clinic in Brisbane, or one closer to you, can be helpful.
+Clinics like these offer treatments specifically aimed at reducing dark circles and refreshing the eye area, providing a more youthful look.
 In this article, we take a closer look at what causes dark circles to form under the eyes.

 What exactly goes on when dark eye circles form?
 When the skin under your eyes appears darker than the rest of your face, one of the below two factors could be going on: